Barcelona in February: A Romantic Winter Escape

 Every February, the Poblenou district of Barcelona becomes a canvas of light, and the neighborhood's streets come alive with a spectacular display known as LlumBCN.
 This festival is where art and technology converge in a mesmerizing circuit of lighting installations.

 As the sun sets, the ordinary transforms into the extraordinary.
-Buildings, streets, and plazas become the backdrop for larger-than-life projections and audio-visual displays, all crafted by a talented ensemble of local and international artists and students from Barcelona’s esteemed art, architecture, and design schools.
+Buildings, streets, and plazas become the backdrop for larger-than-life projections and audio-visual displays, all crafted by a talented ensemble of local and international artists.

 Calçotada: A Traditional Catalan Feast